 Native to Mexico and the American Southwest, Jame Sages occur in areas where the closely related species of Autumn Sage ( Salvia greggii) and Mountain Sage (Salvia microphylla) meet, such as near the Village of Jame in Mexico's Sierra Madre mountains or in the test gardens of our Northern California farm.
 This parentage may include other species of sages as well, which is why Jame Sages come in a broad range of sizes.

 The foliage of these hybrids can favor any of their parent plants.
 Elk White Ice has the tiny, smooth, oval-shaped leaves of the Autumn Sage side of its family.
-It is heat tolerant and loves full sun, but can take a bit of partial shade.
+It is reasonably heat tolerant and loves full sun in all but the hottest climates, but can take a bit of partial shade.
 Although drought-resistant, VIBE Ignition White appreciates average watering based on local conditions.
 Don't forget to give it well-drained soil.

 When in bloom, VIBE Ignition White reaches up to 30 inches tall.
 Mass this upright plant in in a native garden with other, taller Salvias.

 This variety was formerly sold as Salvia x 'Elk White Ice'.